 She has supported female adolescents with programming and life skills.
 She has supported parents and families and currently works in residential care.

-She plans to attend University in September to further her education in women’s studies.
+She is attending University to further her education in women’s studies.

 Twila is passionate about the issues surrounding women and the empowerment of women.